Scaling of Saddle-Node Bifurcations: Degeneracies and Rapid Quantitative Changes: Abstract

 \section{Abstract}

 The scaling of the time delay near a ``bottleneck'' of a generic saddle-node bifurcation is well-known to be given by an inverse square-root law.
 We extend the analysis to several non-generic cases for smooth vector fields.
-We proceed to investigate $C^0$ vector fields and demonstrate that parameter nonlinearities and phase-space nonlinearities have distinct effects.
-Our main result is a new phenomenon, which we call ``quantitative bifurcation'' in two-parameter families having a saddle-node bifurcation upon changing the first parameter.
+We proceed to investigate $C^0$ vector fields.
+Our main result is a new phenomenon in two-parameter families having a saddle-node bifurcation upon changing the first parameter.
 We find distinct scalings for different values of the second parameter ranging from power laws with exponents in $(0,1)$ to scalings given by $O(1)$.
-We illustrate the quantitative bifurcation by a an overdamped pendulum with varying length.
+We illustrate this rapid quantitative change of the scaling law by a an overdamped pendulum with varying length.